nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Function**: Edits a dog/owner/program from Pawbook.<br>
 **Usage**: This command allows you to edit the information of the entity (dog/owner/program) in your Pawbook.
 Let's say you just added an entry for a dog but you realised that you filled in the owner information wrongly.
 The edit command allows you to quickly correct that mistake.

-Note:

-- Date-time format used for sessions is d-M-yyyy HH:mm.
-Same applies to the day format of date of birth which follows d-M-yyyy.<br>
-  d -> Day: From 1-31 (Please take note that months like February does not have 29 days in certain years)<br>
-  M -> Month: From 1-12<br>
-  yyyy -> Valid year<br>
-  HH -> From 1-12<br>
-  mm -> From 0-59<br>
+More details about the formatting of date of birth and session available _[here](#add-command)_

 Format: